FasterXML/jackson-module-kotlin/README.md

 * CharRange _(start, end)_
 * LongRange _(start, end)_

+Deserialization for `value class` is also supported since 2.17.
+Please refer to [this page](./docs/value-class-support.md) for more information on using `value class`, including serialization.

 (others are likely to work, but may not be tuned for Jackson)

 # Sealed classes without @JsonSubTypes